12.14.21

 Have you ever tried a salad with warm vinaigrette?
 If the answer is no, it’s time to try this Warm Bacon Vinaigrette Salad.
+So much flavor and so impressive as a starter salad for your holiday meal!

 The flavors are warm and hearty.
 The base of the salad is packed with little gem lettuce and a crunchy, beautiful bite of raddichio– which adds color and just a touch of biterness (which I personally adore).